solatar/RegexToNfa/Documentation/ImplementationReport.md

 The first part is implemented based on Thompson's construction.
-The time complexity of this part is *O(n)* where *n* is the length of the regular expression as a string, without parentheses. there will be maximum *n* nodes in the automata and each node has maximum two edges, so the space complexity is also linear.
+The time complexity of this part is *O(n)* where *n* is the length of the regular expression as a string, without parentheses.
+There will be maximum *n* nodes in the automata and each node has either two edges with an e-transition or one edge with a proper character transition, so the space complexity is also linear.

 The simulation part requires *O(mn)* time, where *n* is the length of the regex and *m* is the length of the string to be matched against it.